kathy-t/tree_nine/README.md

 # usher-sampled-wdl
- Unofficial partial WDLization of usher sampled
+ Unofficial partial WDLization of [UShER](https://www.nature.com/articles/s41588-021-00862-7)'s `usher sampled` task, with the option of converting to taxonium.